There are no fancy entrance gates, nor is there a groomed campground within the St. Sebastian River Preserve State Park.

 Wild turkeys can often be seen trailside, and river otters are common, while bobcats roam more clandestinely.
 Blackberries are plentiful along the trails, and wildflowers are abundant, many of them rare.

-- The main park entrance is north of Fellsmere on County Road 507, on the north side of the C-54 canal.
-Here you will find a new Visitor Center, the park office and the unpaved Buffer Preserve Road, which parallels the canal and provides access to the Northwest and Northeast quadrants, as well as the main equestrian area and the manatee viewing platform.
-The Visitor Center has a very nice nature display, as well as trail guides and event information, and a ranger or volunteer is on duty from 8 a.m. until 5 p.m. daily to help you plan your visit.
+- The main park entrance is north of Fellsmere on County Road 507 — on the north side of the C-54 canal at the foot of the northwest quadrant.
+Here you will find a new Visitor Center, the park office and the unpaved Buffer Preserve Road, which parallels the canal with access to the northwest and northeast quadrants, the main equestrian area and the manatee viewing platform.
+The Visitor Center has an informative nature display, trail guides and a ranger or volunteer on duty from 8 a.m. until 5 p.m. daily.

-There is no drinking water or trash receptacles along any of the trails, so bring your own water and take out your own trash.
+There is no drinking water or trash receptacles along any of the trails in St. Sebastian River Preserve State Park, so bring your own water and take out your own trash.
 Pets are allowed on trails, but not in camping areas.
 Be prepared for rapid changes in weather, and arm yourself with sunscreen and insect repellant at any time of year.

-If you are biking, keep in mind that most of the trails upon which you are riding are also equestrian trails, so the going can get rough, especially after a rain.
+If you are bicycling off-road, keep in mind that most of the trails are also equestrian trails, so the going can get rough, especially messy after a rain.
 This is no place for thin-tired bikes, but you already figured that out.